-A top four professional services organization performs forensic investigation, litigation, and integrity preservation services across the globe.
+A Big 4 professional services organization performs forensic investigation, litigation, and integrity preservation services across the globe.
 A team of 5000 forensic accountants helps the company collect, analyze, and act on forensic data—with incidents often spanning multiple countries and continents.

 A distributed, global workforce introduces three opportunity areas that include operational, process, and client experience improvements:

 - High-cost IT operations: The e-discovery process generates immense amounts of data that is globally distributed and hosted in local data centers—without the ability to leverage discounts from consolidated providers.
 Cross-border data regulatory requirements create significant operational overhead.